-The third-row bench?
-It's only for very young passengers, because older people will get cranky at the thought of climbing through the Santa Fe's small passenger opening--even though the seats slide forward, there's still only a foot or so of wedgy space provided to get to the backmost seat.
+The third-row bench is only for very young passengers, because older people will get cranky at the thought of climbing through the Santa Fe's small passenger opening--even though the seats slide forward, there's still only a foot or so of wedgy space provided to get to the rearmost seat.
 It's capped at the knees and overhead, too.

-The Santa Fe's cargo bin may be on the small side, at 13.5 cubic feet behind the third row, but it expands to more than 40 cubic feet when the third row's folded flat--accomplished by pulling on straps to fold it down or to raise it in place.
+The Santa Fe's cargo area may be on the small side, at 13.5 cubic feet behind the third row, but it expands to more than 40 cubic feet when the third row is folded flat--accomplished by pulling on straps to fold it down or to raise it in place.
 From the cargo hold--accessed by a power tailgate--the Santa Fe's second-row seats can be lowered, too, via a lever.
 There's some shallow storage in a plastic bin beneath the cargo floor, too.

 On the technology front, Bluetooth is standard across the lineup.
 A rearview camera is offered on models with leather seats, where it displays on a 4.3-inch color LCD screen.
 On navigation-equipped Santa Fe Sports, the camera sends its output to the GPS' 8-inch screen.
 However, on vehicles without leather, there's no rearview camera at all.
 Hyundai says it's studying solutions, including a rearview-mirror-based camera, for future model years.
 A rearview camera is an option on the Santa Fe GLS, too.

-The 2014 Hyundai Santa Fe is offered in standard six- or seven-passenger model, and a shorter five-passenger 'Sport' model.
-You get a few extra features with the larger model, though.
+Hyundai offers the 2015 Santa Fe in a standard six- or seven-passenger model, and a shorter five-passenger 'Sport' model.
+Equipment is similar between them, but you get a few extra features with the larger version.

 Even with the base GLS model, standard features are numerous on the three-row Santa Fe.
 Bluetooth connectivity, rear-area climate control and keyless entry are all there; so are steering-wheel audio controls and Blue Link with remote start via its smartphone app.
 Base models equipped with all-wheel drive also receive an Active Cornering Control feature, as well as a windshield wiper de-icer.

-There's also a Popular Equipment Package the GLS.
-It adds heated front seats, heated mirrors, fog lamps, a power driver's seat and roof rails.
+There's also a Popular Equipment Package on the GLS that adds heated front seats, heated mirrors, fog lamps, a power driver's seat and roof rails.
 Opt for the Leather Package and you'll get all of that, plus side-mirror turn signals, heated second-row seating, power passenger's seat, heated steering wheel, dual-zone climate control, touch-screen navigation, a reverse camera, and premium audio.
 There's not currently a rear-sear entertainment option, and there are no signs that there will be anytime soon.
-(Turn on your phone's data hotspot, buy a couple of iPad Minis--problem solved.)

-Santa Fe Limited models go to a six-passenger layout with leather upholstery and heated second-row seats, a power front passenger seat, dual-zone climate control, an electroluminescent gauge cluster, a power liftgate, proximity key, push button start, a 115-volt AC power outlet, and 19-inch alloys, among other features.
+Santa Fe Limited models go to a six-passenger layout with leather upholstery and heated second-row captain's chairs, a power front passenger seat, dual-zone climate control, an electroluminescent gauge cluster, a power liftgate, proximity key, push button start, a 115-volt AC power outlet, and 19-inch alloys, among other features.

 On either model, a pair of option packages keep the ordering process simple.
+A technology package brings a panoramic sunroof with a sliding fabric sunshade, a navigation system, a heated steering wheel, and sunshades for the rear passenger windows.
+There's a slight difference in audio systems on this latter set of features: base crossovers get an in-house Dimension audio system with 10 speakers, while those with the turbocharged engine roll with a powerful 550-watt, 12-speaker Infinity system with surround sound (it's optional on the three-row Santa Fe, too).
 A leather/premium package adds a power front passenger seat; proximity-based keyless entry and pushbutton start; a slide-and-recline second-row seat with heating; a rearview camera with a 4.3-inch screen; and HD Radio.
-A technology package brings a panoramic sunroof with a sliding fabric sunshade, a navigation system, a heated steering wheel, and sunshades for the rear passenger windows.
-There's a slight difference in audio systems on this latter set of features: base crossovers get an in-house Dimension audio system with 10 speakers, while turbos roll with a powerful 550-watt, 12-speaker Infinity system with surround sound (it's optional on three-row Santa Fe, too).

 The navigation system is updated with improved displays, including speed-limit signs, and voice recognition, and SD card slot for better updating.
 Pairing a phone to Bluetooth is easier, with pop-up commands, too.